Skip to content

 The American people deserve better than a predictable, poorly executed display.
 The American people deserve to be treated intelligently rather than be given a spectacle-like match where the opponents care more about tearing each other down and proving they are better than the other guy.

-Sehar Malik is a junior in the School of Arts and Sciences majoring in Molecular Biology and Biochemistry and minoring in French and History.
-Malik’s column, “People Talking,” runs on alternate Tuesdays.
+Sehar Malik is a junior in the School of Arts and Sciences majoring in Molecular Biology and Biochemistry and minoring in French.
+Malik’s column, “People Talking,” runs on alternate Mondays.

 Columns, cartoons, letters and commentaries do not necessarily reflect the views of the Targum Publishing Company or its staff.